lightning/bolts/01-messaging.md

   - when failure was caused by an invalid signature check:
     - SHOULD include the raw, hex-encoded transaction in reply to a `funding_created`, `funding_signed`, `closing_signed`, or `commitment_signed` message.
   - when `channel_id` is 0:
-    - MUST fail all channels,
+    - MUST fail all channels.
-      - and MUST close the connection.
+    - MUST close the connection.
   - MUST set `len` equal to the length of `data`.

 The receiving node: